BrianMitchL/brianm.me/about.md

 ### Experience

 * _Business Intelligence Developer_ (November 2016 - Present), C.H.
 Robinson, Eden Prairie, MN.\\
-BI/UI web developer (Programmer Analyst I - App Dev) on the Enterprise Data Warehouse Customer team.
+BI/UI developer on the Enterprise Data Warehouse Customer team.
     * Developed a lobby visualization application showing worldwide company activity for use in customer tours.
 Primary technologies used: AngularJS 1.6, D3.js, and Microsoft Maps.
     * Developed an external analytics tool for displaying a high level view of trends in spend, service, and volume information.
 Primary technologies used: AngularJS 1.6 and Highcharts.
+    * Developed an internal administration and analytics tool for displaying a usage statistics and debugging information.
+Primary technologies used: TypeScript, React, Redux, RxJS, and Highcharts.
 * _Counselor and Technology Support_ (Summer 2016), Concordia Language Villages - Skovsøen, Bemidji, MN.\\
 Presented the camp to family and friends of campers through photos and daily blog posts.
 Managed the retail store and acted as a counselor for campers aged 7-18.
 * _CarlHacks 2016_ (April 8-10 2016), Carleton College, Northfield, MN.\\